 Different spaces for different forms of waiting were established:

-- A large central lounge with top-lighting and from which the sea is visible.
+- A large central lounge with top-lighting, from which the sea is visible.

 - Small lounges oriented towards the sea and towards the city.